- Vaccine Information

+Vaccines are safe, effective and the best way to protect you and those around you from COVID-19.
 Vaccines are proven to significantly reduce the chance of contracting, spreading, and suffering severe symptoms of COVID-19.
 Your symptoms will be milder if you do contract COVID-19 after vaccination.

 After independent and thorough scientific reviews for safety, efficacy and quality, Health Canada has approved four vaccines for use in Canada:

 - Pfizer-BioNTech – approved on December 9, 2020

 - Moderna – approved on December 23, 2020

 - AstraZeneca – approved on February 26, 2021 (first doses are paused by the Government of Ontario out of an abundance of caution)

 - Janssen (Johnson & Johnson) – approved on March 5, 2021

 Understanding how COVID-19 vaccines are approved, how they work and possible side effects is important.
 Learn more by visiting Ontario’s COVID-19 vaccine safety website.